How to Use Your Cell Phone on a Cruise Ship

 If you plan to use your cell phone on a cruise ship, it’s important to know that once you sail away from the embarkation port, your cell phone will go into roaming mode, which translates into higher rates and extra fees.
 While it’s impossible to avoid these charges altogether, there are ways to lessen the costs.
 Here, the cheapest ways to use your cell phone while you’re at sea:

-Download Ship Mate.
+1. Download Ship Mate.

 With over 1,000,000 downloads, Ship Mate is the undisputed leader in mobile cruise apps.
 Ship Mate gives users access to reviews, tips, roll calls, and cruise countdowns, but the best part is that many of its features can be used offline.
 Once you punch in your sailing, you can find your way around the ship with deck plans, learn about all the onboard entertainment and dining, and even get info about the ports you'll be visiting, all without using a single byte of data or racking up roaming charges.
-If you do purchase a Wi-Fi package (step 4), you'll have access to the app's full list of features, including direct messaging (which you can use instead of texting) and thousands of user photos and tips.
+If you do purchase a Wi-Fi package (step 3), you'll have access to the app's full list of features, including direct messaging (which you can use instead of texting) and thousands of user photos and tips.
 Ship Mate is available for iOS and Android devices.

-Check what your cell phone provider offers.
+2. Check what your cell phone provider offers.

 Major wireless providers have a cruise ship plan with lower rates than regular roaming rates.
 Contact your provider to sign up for the plan before you depart.
-AT&T, for example, supports all lines except MSC Cruises, while Verizon and Sprint support all of the major cruise lines.
-Visit your carrier’s website for pricing information, and to make sure your phone is compatible.
+Wireless carriers offer data, messaging, and calling plans for cruise ships that are similar to on-land packages, so you can pick the one that best suits your needs.

-Consider buying a Wi-Fi package onboard.
+3. Consider buying a Wi-Fi package onboard.

-Know how to post to social media via text.
+4. Know how to post to social media via text.

 You can Tweet by sending texts to your Twitter account, which — depending on your Twitter habits — may be cheaper than a data plan.
 Just text “start” to 40404 and follow the instructions.
-Once finished, you can text your Tweet to the 40404 short code, and it will post to your Twitter account, no Internet needed.
-Facebook has a similar feature, allowing you to text your updates to a short code.
+Once finished, you can text your Tweet to the 40404 shortcode, and it will post to your Twitter account, no Internet needed.
+Facebook has a similar feature, allowing you to text your updates to a shortcode.

-If you buy the cruise ship plan from your wireless provider, those rates only apply when you’re in international waters.
+These rates are a general overview, and prices may change for certain ships, ports, or devices.
+Remember that if you buy the cruise ship plan from your wireless provider, those rates only apply when you’re in international waters.
 Once you’re within 12 miles of a port, the roaming rates for that country apply.